Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading/index.md

 title: Upgrading from 3.4
 ---

-# Recommendations
+## Recommendations
 It is highly recommended to perform and validate upgrade steps in a pre-production environment before executing in Production.
 Additionally, ensure that backups of the system and backups of the ACA configurations are taken before initiating the upgrade procedures.

-# Upgrade Path
+## Upgrade Path
 The below instructions are validated to work on upgrading a 3.4.x version to 3.5.
 If upgrading from an older version of ACA, additional changes may be required.
-If you run into issues, reach out to Alfresco Support and open a case.

 Here is the recommended upgrade path:
 - Backup Alfresco system